The Harringan Creek Trail offers ideal mountain hiking for beginners and veterans alike

 The U.S. Homestead Act allowed settlers to work, and eventually gain ownership of, 160 acres of government land.
 Miners fed up with the bone-wrenching labor and bone-crunching accidents in the tunnels and shafts of Breckenridge mines said “humbug” to mine labor in increasing numbers after 1900.
 They moved down the Blue to homestead ranches.
 Log cabins with sod roofs and dirt floors characterized the earliest ranch homes.
 Hard work from dawn to dusk characterized the lives of ranchmen and their wives.
 They ran cattle, raised dairy cows, trained horses, grew hay and tended vegetable gardens.
 They fed chickens, picked wild berries, hunted game and fished in streams such as Harrigan Creek.

+This hike offers convenient hiking near Breckenridge for Summit County residents.
 Drive 10.2 miles north on Highway 9 from Silverthorne Interstate 70 exit 205 (or 7.7 miles north from Silverthorne Elementary School) to the Columbine Ranch.
 Continue past the Blue River Campground.
 Be watching for a driveway at left just before mile marker 112 and across from the Acorn Creek Ranch entrance.
 Turn left into the flat, open meadow, and park in the lot.
 Do not block ranch road access.

-The trail begins on a footpath from the parking area and heads northwest to meet the old ranch road at 0.7 miles.
+This beginner hiking trail begins on a footpath from the parking area and heads northwest to meet the old ranch road at 0.7 miles.
 Here, the route turns southwest, climbing through aspen and brush.
 A pleasant uphill walk takes you to pastureland punctuated by relics of ranch history — wagon remains, rusty haying equipment and irrigation ditch-digging tools.
 Later, a windowless log building anchors a hub of former ranch activity.

 On the gentle upper slopes of the meadowlands, find a good perch for a picnic lunch.
 This is trail’s end for this hike, a 2.3-mile walk.